A note to my regular readers: this post isn’t about parasites. 🙂 But you could find a parasite ecology internship using these methods.

 If you want to go to graduate school and/or have a career in research, participating in summer research internships will be the best form of education that you get as an undergraduate.
-Your classes will give you a very important foundation of scientific knowledge, but classes rarely teach you to think like a scientist.
+Your classes will give you an important foundation of scientific knowledge, but classes rarely teach you to think like a scientist.
 You need to learn how to read scientific literature, come up with good scientific questions, design and conduct experiments that can answer your questions, and present your results.
 Summer research internships will let you work on those skills full-time for 8-12 weeks.

 In addition to being spectacular training, summer research internships can help you get the career opportunities that you want.
 First, internships look good on your resume or curriculum vitae.
 Going to graduate school with no prior research experience is really hard – you suddenly need to come up with a testable research question and a research plan for the next 2-7 years with no prior experience.
 (I’m not saying that you can’t do it.
 I’m just saying that it’s hard.)
 Because graduate advisors know how hard it is for students to successfully deal with that sudden pressure, they prefer to take on students with some prior research experience.
 Second, summer research internships almost always involve working very closely with a research mentor, typically a science professor.
-That mentor will probably get to know you over the course of the summer better than any of your other professors, and that means they will be able to write you a very detailed, personalized letter of recommendation.
+That mentor will probably get to know you over the course of the summer better than any of your other professors, and that means they will be able to write you a detailed, personalized letter of recommendation.
 A recommendation letter like that is invaluable for applications to grad school, jobs, fellowships, other internships, etc.

 When do you apply?

-How many should you apply for?
+How many internships should you apply for?

 As many as you can!
 The first year that I applied for internships as an undergraduate, I applied for five different internships, and I was accepted for one.
 The second year, I applied for ~40 internships and I was again accepted for just one.
 (That one turned out to be my dream job, and it totally changed my career plans.)
-This is anecdotal evidence, of course, but my point is that applying can be very hit or miss.
+This is anecdotal evidence, of course, but my point is that applying can be hit or miss.
 There is often stiff competition for the best internship opportunities, and mentors need to turn down good applications all the time.
 If you can spread your eggs among many baskets, you should.
-But don’t try to apply to so many that your applications end up being poor quality.
+But don’t try to apply to so many internships that your applications end up being poor quality.

 Types of internships:

 I’m going to talk more about the different types of internships below when I tell you how to find good internships.
 But in general, your best training for graduate school will be internships that center around doing an independent research project.
 You typically find these in two flavors: big research programs and smaller, one-professor programs.
-In bigger summer research programs, individual interns are mentored by different individual mentors and there is often a lot of interaction among students.
+In bigger summer research programs, like many REU programs, individual interns are mentored by different individual mentors and there is often a lot of interaction among students.
 Summer research programs often include professional development seminars, social events, etc. There are also internships where it is just one mentor who may have one or many interns.
 (There may be professional development seminars, social events, etc. associated with those types of internships, too.)
 The main point is to make sure you’d be conducting independent research.